no-more-secrets/parsco/README.md

 GCC 11.1.
 The library runs well with Clang, but unfortunately GCC's coroutine support still seems too lacking to run this library without crashing, though it does seem to be able to run the "hello world" parser example.

-Not yet tested with MSVC.
+I am told that this library now builds successfully with MSVC, so any MSVC build breakages should be considered a regression.

 ### Building
 To build and run, you will need a recent build of Clang trunk